wrjodjana/obsidian-vault/interview/company specific interviews/extrahop.md

 - also have some research experience mostly focus on doing ai/ml integration towards web platforms, skills: React, FastAPI, TypeScript, Python

 why extrahop
-- t
 - interested in working with bigger clients in comparison to at startups where I was doing alot of customer-facing
+- however extrahop is also not that big to the point where I can still be challenged and take up multiple roles (based on what my referral mentioned)